bymarina/bymarina/README.md

 ### Hello!

 - 🔭 I’m currently working on Front-end
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js and Kotlin
 - 📫 How to reach me: bymariina@gmail.com